Steam Powered Giraffe: 2017-2019: New member & 10th anniversary

-2020-present: 1896, Music from SteamWorld Heist II and The Seventh
+2020-present: 1896, Music from SteamWorld Heist II, and Rabbit's departure

 On March 3, 2020, the band announced that Michael Reed was leaving the band to move out of the country.
 Reed had provided contributions to the band's then-upcoming sixth studio album prior to his departure.
 In July 2020, the band announced that due to inappropriate interactions with fans which had come to light after his departure, Steam Powered Giraffe would not be working with Michael Reed again.
 Live show sound technician Steve Negrete also resigned from the band in July 2020 due to conduct (not directly related to the Reed allegations) which came to light at the same time.

 On November 9, 2020, Steam Powered Giraffe released their sixth studio album, 1896.
-The album features 22 songs across two discs, with the second disc consisting of ten acoustic versions of songs.
+The album featured 22 songs across two discs, with the second disc consisting of ten acoustic versions of songs.
 1896 was re-released on vinyl in 2021 after a Bandcamp crowdfunding campaign.

-On August 8, 2024, the band released their newest album, Music from SteamWorld Heist II, a two-disc album featuring 15 songs (with the second disc being instrumental versions).
+On August 8, 2024, the band released their newest album, Music from SteamWorld Heist II, a two-disc album featuring 15 brand new songs, each with an accompanying instrumental version.
 Following a successful Bandcamp crowdfunding campaign in late 2024, the album was re-released on vinyl.

-In 2025, Steam Powered Giraffe began touring widely for the first time since before the COVID-19 pandemic.
-The 2025 tour included performances in 8 U.S. states including California, as well as two international stops: a performance in Fergus, Ontario; and a return to the United Kingdom for the Weekend at the Asylum steampunk festival in Lincoln.
+In 2024, Steam Powered Giraffe began performing live concerts again in San Diego, California, and then resumed touring in 2025, marking their first shows since their last performance in Escondido on February 29, 2020, before the COVID-19 pandemic.
+Their 2025 tour included performances across eight U.S. states, as well as two international stops: a show in Fergus, Ontario, and a return to the United Kingdom for the Weekend at the Asylum steampunk festival in Lincoln.

+On November 21, 2025, the band released a cover of Audrey Hepburn's "Moon River", dedicated to their mime professor, Jerry Hager, whose wife passed away in 2024.
+The original song held special significance for the couple.
+Because of the personal nature of the tribute, David reached out to former band members to contribute vocals to the cover, and Erin Burke agreed to participate.

+On July 23, 2026, the band announced on their YouTube channel that Isabella Bunny Bennett would be leaving the band due to mental health issues.
+David Bennett stated the decision was mutually respectful and "made sense" for the band, having been discussed privately "for some time" leading up to the announcement.
+It was also stated that Sam Luke, who previously performed in the band as Hatchworth, would be reprising his role for the remainder of their concerts and performances in 2026.

+On September 1, 2026, the band announced the introduction of a new robot character, Toast, played by Eliana Payne, who had also taken Jerry Hager's mime course in college.
+They would be replacing Sam Luke, who had stood in for Isabella Bunny Bennett while the band searched for a new member.